Leo-H-Cao/Streamy/README.md

 # Streaming App

 A mockup of Twitch streaming app built with React, Redux + Redux Thunk, RTMP Server, RESTful API.
-A user can navigate and see different streams; if authenticated through Google authorization he can create, modify or delete their own streams.
+A user can navigate and see different streams; if authenticated through Google authorization they can create, modify or delete their own streams.

 This project was designed by Stephen Grider for 'Modern React with Redux' on Udemy.
 Coded & modified by Leo Cao.